Ceathiel/DataScienceCapstone/capstonePresentation.md

 ========================================================
 author: Rhea Lucas
 date: Dec 29, 2016
-autosize: true
 font-family: arial
+width: 1600
+height: 900

-This presentation will provide a quick background on the application, it's usage, logic and additional references.
+This presentation will provide a quick background on the application, how to use it and how it works.

 About the App
 ========================================================